Inderjeet-123/CodingContestTracker/README.md

 CompTrack: A simple flask app to see upcoming coding contests.
 Currently supports CodeChef, AtCoder, CodeForces and HackerRank.
-More websites will be added soon!
+May add more websites later.